Separation of isotopes by laser excitation: Process

 Infrared absorption spectra of the two UF_{6} isotopes at 300 and 80 K.

 Schematic of a stage of an isotope separation plant for uranium enrichment with laser.
 An infrared laser with a wavelength of approx. 16 μm radiates at a high repetition rate onto a UF_{6} carrier gas mixture, which flows supersonically out of a laval nozzle.
 The excited component moves away from the axis of the molecular beam faster than the unexcited tailings stream which is separated at a skimmer.

-The shortest-wavelength fundamental vibration of gaseous UF_{6} is around 16 μm.
+The shortest-wavelength fundamental vibration of gaseous UF_{6} is ~16 μm.
 At room temperature its width (around 20 cm^{−1}) is much larger than the isotopic shift (0.6 cm^{−1}).
 The broadening is due to thermally populated excited vibrational and rotational states.
-To allow for selective excitation, the UF_{6}, diluted about 100 fold by a carrier gas (which can be argon or nitrogen), is cooled to about 80 K by adiabatic expansion through a nozzle into vacuum.
-Initially there are still collisions (which are necessary for cooling).
-But after traveling about 10 nozzle diameters, due to the expansion, they are so rare that condensation can no longer take place.
-Avoiding collisions is also necessary to suppress any collisional transfer of energy between the isotopes.
-Such a molecular beam method is used in all cases, where spectral narrowing is needed for selective excitation.
+To allow for selective excitation, UF_{6}, diluted about 100x by a carrier gas (argon or nitrogen), is cooled to about 80 K by adiabatic expansion through a nozzle into vacuum.
+Initially, collisions occur (which are necessary for cooling).
+But after traveling about 10 nozzle diameters, due to the expansion, they are so rare that condensation no longer takes place.
+Avoiding collisions is necessary to suppress collisional transfer of energy between the isotopes.
+Such a molecular beam method is used where spectral narrowing is needed for selective excitation.

-With SILEX, the pressure and nozzle diameter are chosen large enough to provide a sufficient number of collisions immediately after the nozzle, to allow for formation of clusters (UF_{6}•G) with the carrier gas G. (UF_{6}•UF_{6} clusters are practically not formed due to the much lower density of UF_{6} compared to G.) If ^{235}UF_{6} is selectively excited at 628.3 cm^{−1}, then this molecule does not aggregate with G, whereas the nonexcited heavier ^{238}UF_{6} does.
+With SILEX, the pressure and nozzle diameter are large enough to provide a sufficient number of collisions immediately after the nozzle, to allow for formation of clusters (UF_{6}•G) with carrier gas G. (UF_{6}•UF_{6} clusters are practically not formed due to the much lower density of UF_{6} compared to G.) If ^{235}UF_{6} is selectively excited at 628.3 cm^{−1}, this molecule does not aggregate with G, whereas the nonexcited heavier ^{238}UF_{6} does.
 Due to their higher thermal velocity, the free molecules leave the axis of the molecular beam faster than the clusters.
-The latter are therefore enriched in the part transmitted by a skimmer nozzle downstream, whereas the non-transmitted fraction is enriched in the ^{235}UF_{6}.
-The enrichment factor is the better, the larger the transmitted fraction (i.e. the smaller the depletion and the smaller the cut).
-That is, SILEX uses a separation nozzle, modified by a laser and profiting from selective repression of cluster formation ("condensation").
+The latter are therefore enriched in the part transmitted by a skimmer nozzle downstream, while the non-transmitted fraction is enriched in the ^{235}UF_{6}.
+The enrichment factor is better, the larger the transmitted fraction (i.e. the smaller the depletion and the smaller the cut).
+SILEX uses a separation nozzle, modified by a laser and profiting from selective repression of cluster formation ("condensation").